TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe32_inventory_item/README.md

 In this example, we use a GUI to interact with the Capability via a Container:
 The GUI talks to the Container, which manipulates the ItemStackHandlerFlowerBag that it obtained from the ItemFlowerBag.

-You might wonder what the point of using a Capability is- you could instead just use your ItemStack methods to keep its own ItemStackHandler as a field, and handle the loading/saving to NBT directly.
+You might wonder what the point of using a Capability is- you could instead just use method in your ItemFlowerBag class to keep its own ItemStackHandler as an NBT tag attached to the item, and handle the loading/saving to NBT directly.
 The advantage of using the Capability is that other mods will be able to interact with the ItemStack to retrieve items from it.
-For an ItemFlowerBag that might not be terribly useful, but if you are making a new block container of some sort, then it might be important.
+For an ItemFlowerBag that might not be terribly useful (since there are no vanilla items which will ask other items if they can store objects), but if you are making a new block container of some sort, then it might allow vanilla objects to interact with your container.

 ItemHandlerHelper